sirishshresthas/semantic-caching/README.md

 ## Contributing
 Contributions to the Semantic Caching Project are welcome!
 Please submit pull requests or open issues to propose changes or report bugs.

-## License
-Specify your project's license here.

----

-Remember to replace `<repository-url>` with the actual URL of your project's repository and adjust any specific details according to your project's setup and requirements.